 All of our Stirling engine fans are individually handbuilt, assembled and tested in Great Britain and come with a 3 year manufacturer’s warranty.

 Stirling engines are incredibly reliable.
 The engines on the Warpfive test bed have exceeded 22 years of normal use (and still counting).
 During this time period they’ve been oiled only three times with no other maintenance.

 A stove fan is an innovative device that will help you to get maximum warmth from your stove.
 When you use a Warpfive Stirling engine stove fan you will heat your room up to 40% faster and reduce your wood usage by up to 22%.

 Whilst designing Stirling engine stove fans, our engineers use FLIR cameras to optimise thermodynamic design.
 In this footage you will notice the colour differential on the working Stirling engine.
 The base is bright yellow where it is hottest and then changes to purple / blue where it is coolest.
 The goal in Stirling engine design is to have the greatest thermal difference between the base and the top of the engine.
 This results in optimum performance and maximum power output.

 A Stirling engine works by moving a sealed volume of air from the hot bottom plate to the cool top plate of the engine.
 As the air moves from the cool plate to the hot plate it is rapidly heated, it expands and pushes the piston up.
 As the air is moved from the hot plate to the cool plate it cools rapidly and contracts, this creates a vacuum which pulls the piston down.
-This same volume of air is rapidly heated and cooled many times per second.
+This same volume of air is rapidly heated and cooled many times per second – this is known as a Stirling cycle engine.
 As the piston is connected to a crank shaft it causes the crank to rotate and this produces the mechanical power to rotate the fan blades.
 Read more here

 Our success is based on the ability to create new and compelling products, for this reason research & development is ongoing.